nyu-daniel-zint/intro-to-computer-science-2024-spring/content/syllabus.md

 ## Grading

-You will receive a grade calculated mechanically on the following rubric.
+You will receive a grade based on the following rubric.

 - 10% quizzes
 - 15% assignments